kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

 ![Boxes... yay](https://raw.githubusercontent.com/kyranet/canvasConstructor/master/guides/assets/profile-boxes.png)

-As you can see, we've managed to successfully create an image with multiple boxes of different colours, now we'll do something different, let's create a drop shadow effect on a circular clip path.
+As you can see, we've managed to successfully create an image with multiple boxes of different colors, now we'll do something different, let's create a drop shadow effect on a circular clip path.

 ```javascript
   // Create a shadow effect for the avatar placement.